Sudan Tribune: Plural news and views on Sudan

 Oxfam, in a statement, said with heavy rains forecast for at least another two weeks, the situation is likely to get much worse before it gets better and the risk of a major outbreak of waterborne diseases including cholera increases by the day.

-“The scale of these floods is unexpected; at this time of the year in South Sudan the dry season is usually about to start.
+“The scale of these floods is unexpected; at this time of the year in South Sudan, the dry season is usually about to start.
 The cruel fact is that thousands of people in the areas hardest hit by the floods were already going hungry.
 People who were struggling to survive have had what little they had washed away by this extreme weather,” said Sajit Menon, Oxfam humanitarian manager in South Sudan.

-The aid agency, however said, it is assessing the needs of those worst hit by the floods.
+The aid agency, however, said, it is assessing the needs of those worst hit by the floods.
 In the coming days, together with other agencies, it will start distributing temporary sheeting, soap, buckets and other hygiene items, to over 45,000 people in Lankien, Akobo and Pibor.

-Meanwhile Oxfam says it needs $5 million to help the people worst affected.
+Meanwhile, Oxfam says it needs $5 million to help the people worst affected.

 (ST)